SanjinKurelic/CapitalBusConnect/README.md

 #### Statistics page

-The administrator can see the total number of passengers and the total number of trips.
-He can also see which users travel the most and what are the most used bus lines.
+The administrator can view the total number of passengers and the total number of trips.
+He can also view which users travel the most and what are the most used bus lines.
 This information provides better management of the bus lines and gives ability to award the users who travels a lot.

 ![](https://github.com/SanjinKurelic/CapitalBusConnect/blob/master/images/statistics.jpg)